 \subsection{Posterior contraction rates}

-There is a rich literature of posterior contraction rates for Gaussian processes based on the concentration function $\phi_{f_0,n}^{\tau,s}(\epsilon_n)$, defined in \eqref{def:conc:funct}, see e.g. \cite{van2008rates,ghosal2017fundamentals}.
-In fact, by relating the metric used for testing the regression function $f_0$ to the norm of the Banach space in which the GP resides, it can be shown that the posterior contracts around the truth with the rate $\eps_n$ with respect of the testing metric, satisfying $\phi_{f_0,n}^{\tau,s}(\epsilon_n)\lesssim n\epsilon_n^2$.
-We formalize this result in context of the nonparametric regression model by considering the empirical $L_{\infty}$ norm as the Banach space norm and the empirical $L_2$ norm as the testing metric, which also determines the posterior contraction rate. \begin{lemma} Let us assume that $\phi_{f_0,n}^{\tau,s}(\epsilon_n)\lesssim n\epsilon_n^2$ holds for some $\epsilon_n\to 0$ for all $f_0\in C^\beta_1$.
-Then for every sequence of $M_n\to\infty$, the posterior on the regression function $f$ satisfies
+There is a rich literature on posterior contraction rates for Gaussian processes based on the concentration function $\phi_{f_0,n}^{\tau,s}(\epsilon_n)$, defined in \eqref{def:conc:funct}, see e.g. \cite{van2008rates,ghosal2017fundamentals}.
+In fact, by relating the metric used for testing the regression function $f_0$ to the norm of the Banach space in which the GP resides, it can be shown that the posterior contracts around the truth at the rate $\eps_n$ with respect to the testing metric, provided that $\phi_{f_0,n}^{\tau,s}(\epsilon_n)\lesssim n\epsilon_n^2$.
+We formalize this result in the context of the nonparametric regression model by taking the empirical $L_\infty$ norm as the Banach space norm and the empirical $L_2$ norm as the testing metric, which in turn determines the posterior contraction rate. \begin{lemma} Assume that $\phi_{f_0,n}^{\tau,s}(\epsilon_n)\lesssim n\epsilon_n^2$ holds for some $\epsilon_n\to 0$ for all $f_0\in C^\beta_1$.
+Then, for every sequence $M_n\to\infty$, the posterior distribution of the regression function $f$ satisfies

 \end{lemma}